Shashikumar-ezhilarasu/E-commerce-frontend/README.md

 # E-Commerce Website README

-Welcome to our E-Commerce Website project! 🎉 This project is currently in progress and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), providing a solid foundation for building a modern and responsive e-commerce platform. 🚀
+Welcome to our E-Commerce Website project! 🎉 This project is currently in progress and was bootstrapped with ReactJs, providing a solid foundation for building a modern and responsive e-commerce platform. 🚀

 ## Overview